 - Prepare your house

-- If you have a sump pump, make sure it is working and has a battery operated backup system.
+- If the home has a sump pump, make sure it is working and has a battery operated backup system.

 - Clean debris from gutters and downspouts

-- Raise electrical components at least 12 inches from your home’s projected flood elevation
+- Raise electrical components at least 12 inches from the home’s projected flood elevation

 Floods can be very expensive.
 FEMA’s FloodSmart website has created a tool to quickly estimate the cost of damages from various amounts of floodwater in your home.
 CLICK HERE to use the cost of flooding tool.